Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ### K74.
 North Dungeon

-The rusty iron door connecting this hall to area K73 is submerged in 5 feet of water and requires a successful DC 10 Strength (Athletics) check to open.
+The rusty iron door connecting this hall to area K73 is submerged in 5 feet of water and requires a successful DC 10 Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check to open.

 > [!readaloud]
 >